glue-viz/glue-plotly/README.rst

 ============

 The Chart Studio exporter allows exporting a Qt glue session to Chart Studio, provided that all of the viewers in the session are supported.
-Currently supported viewers are the matplotlib scatter, histogram, and profile viewers.
+Currently supported viewers are the matplotlib scatter, histogram, profile, and dendrogram viewers.

 To access the exporter inside Qt glue, navigate to File > Advanced Exporters > Plotly.